JoseErnestoOnGithub/JoseErnestoOnGithub/README.md

 **IMPORTANT REMINDER:** I will no longer use GitHub in 2024.

+I didn't push any new commits recently, but now it is.

 ### I love Windows and Linux 🪟🐧

 ### I use Windows 11 22H2 (build 22621.2428) 🪟